mbrdg/ftp-client/README.md

 64 bytes from 172.16.40.254: icmp_seq=3 ttl=64 time=0.143 ms
 ```

-Now we check the forwarding and ARP tables with the commands provided.
-After a
+Now we can check the routing and ARP (Address Resolution Protocol) tables with
-brief inspection we can say that the only route that exists on *tux3* is the
+the commands provided.
+After a brief inspection we can say that the only route
-one refering to the network configured above.
+that exists on *tux3* is the one refering to the network configured above.
 That also means that the ARP can only resolve the *tux4* ip, since it is the
 only one in that same network.